norita-tech/genjang_2/README.md

 # Optimization and storage
 - Changing the data types of the columns in my data set to optimize storage.
 - Save my data set for analysis.

+  To open the full project, click on the project link Open the project,

+click on the more edit options ie the arrow pointing down beside the raw button.

+Under open with, select Github Desktop

+Select view the file of your repository in Explorer.